lyubogeorgiev/Java-Advanced/Iterators_Comparators/README.md

 The specific thing here is to make the Iterator<> iterate over the odd indexes first and then iterate over the even indexes till the end of the container Array.

+Exercise 05 - Comparing Objects
+-

+Implementing Comparable<> interface to the class person and overriding the compareTo() method to specify how an Object of type Person will compare to another object of Person class.

+Exercise 06 - Strategy Pattern
+-

+Creates 2 classes NameComparator and AgeComparator which both extend the Comparator<Person> class.
+Each of the comparator classes are comparing the Person object according to the requirements.
+2 TreeSets were created as one is using the first Comparator class and the other one is using the second Comparator class.
+TreeSet(new NameComparator()); The toString() method is overridden in the class Person.